kobowley/encore-ui/CONTRIBUTING.md

 ## Adding/Updating Code

-If you haven't already, let the EncoreUI team know what your plans are.
-This is important so that time isn't spent by separate teams doing the same thing, and so that the team can get an initial round of feedback in before coding starts.
+If you plan on adding/updating code, please make sure you've first filed an issue, detailing why you think the update is necessary.
+This lets the EncoreUI team discuss the problem and potential solutions with you.
+We also want to ensure that separate teams aren't trying to do the same thing simultaneously.

 ## PR Types: